 - Best friends

 Whether you agree or disagree with the words above, it helps to pose the question in your own marriage.
 Maybe you and your spouse are wanting the same thing, but not sure how to get there together.
-Understanding what makes the ideal marriage for you both, and your marriage, is a key to help you on this journey.
+Understanding what makes the ideal marriage is a key to help you on this journey.

 I encourage you to read this list together, discuss it, and make sure you are taking the steps toward your ideal marriage.

 Question: What words would you use to describe the ideal marriage?
 Do these words describe your marriage now?
 You can leave a comment by clicking here.